This post is part of the series 'Microsoft SQL Server 2016'. Be sure to check out the rest of the blog posts of the series!

 - What's new in SQL Server 2016: Stretch Database (this post)

 - What's new in SQL Server 2016: Live Query Statistics

 - What's new in SQL Server 2016: Temporal Tables

 - What's new in SQL Server 2016: Always encrypted

 - SQL Server 2016 SP1 - Licensing changes

 The final version of SQL Server 2016 has been released recently.
 So it's time to take a look at the new features provided by this version.
 Today we will discover the Stretch Database.

 Stretch Database allows you to archive tables containing historical data.
 For example, an Order table may contain very recent data, but also older data.
 The idea is to keep recent data in the local database and archive the older rows in Azure in a completely transparent way.
-SQL Server is able to move data automatically and load data from the local and remote database in a transparent manner.
-Currently Stretch Database migrates the entire table to Azure, which means that your schema must separate current data from historical data in 2 separate tables, if you want to keep recent data locally.
+SQL Server can move data automatically and load data from the local and remote databases in a transparent manner.
+Currently, Stretch Database migrates the entire table to Azure, which means that your schema must separate current data from historical data in 2 separate tables if you want to keep recent data locally.